fullmetalbrackets/blog/src/content/wiki/inventory.md

 ---
-title: "Homelab Inventory"
+title: "Hardware Inventory"
-description: "A list of computers, laptops, and other devices in my homelab."
+description: "A list of computers, laptops, server and network devices in my home."
 pubDate: 2023-10-01
+updatedDate: 2025-02-13
 tags:
   - docs
 ---